Delilah (Tom Jones song): Other uses

-Sports
+Sport

 Supporters of Stoke City adopted "Delilah" as their club anthem.
 The origins are disputed with one version dating it precisely to an away game at Derby on 11 April 1987.
 Others claim it was sung by Stoke City fans as early as the mid 1970s.
 Some of the song's original lyrics were adapted for the football terraces, but the essence of the song remained the same.
 Snooker World Champion Mark Williams uses "Delilah" as his walk-on music.

 Film

 The song featured in the 1990 film Edward Scissorhands.

 It was featured in 'American Hustle' during a social gathering with Christian Bale and Jeremy Renner's character sang along with it.

 Music

 On 4 June 2012 Jones performed the song for the Queen's Diamond Jubilee Concert.